This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

 America the Beautiful passes are an all-access VIP ticket into any federal land including the Forest Service, Bureau of Land Management, National Wildlife Refuge, and so many more!

 Visiting the magic at Universal was epic but it was also one day.
-This is a year’s worth of beauty and access to America’s best attraction.
+This pass is a year’s worth of beauty and access to America’s best attraction.

 How a Park Ranger saves on lodging is by going camping.